Mekelaina/fickle/README.md

 # Fickle
-Implantation of the esolang Fickle.
+Implementation of the esolang Fickle.